invidian/secure-and-reproducible-arch-linux/README.md

 In addition to that:

 - Both PK and KEK private keys are kept offline, so they compromise risk is greatly limited.
-- When encrypting data is transported over insecure medium (e.g. Internet), it is recommended to periodically rotate the encryption keys, so if attacker listening and recording the transmission manages to break the encryption key, they will only be able to access part of the transported data.
+- When encrypting data is transported over insecure medium (e.g. Internet, WiFi), it is recommended to periodically rotate the encryption keys, so if attacker listening and recording the transmission manages to break the encryption key, they will only be able to access part of the transported data.
 - Signature private key is stored on Hardware Security Module, which eliminates the risk of private key being stolen.

 ### Why does Secure Boot keys do not require respecting expiry time